-Release Date: Sep 7, 2023
+Release Date: 3?
+12, 2024

 FEMA Individual Assistance helps disaster survivors begin recovery by providing grants for basic, critical needs.
-Answers to questions about the federal assistance process can be found below.
+Here are some answers to common questions about FEMA Individual Assistance.

 What if I can't use the Internet to apply with FEMA?